sonatype/nxrm3-maven-plugin/README.md

 e.g. ```myproject-1.5.7-1550242817039```

 ## Performing a move
 The plugin currently provides a means for performing a ```move``` of artifacts.
-The move is performed by conducting a a search in a repository for all artifacts tagged with a defined tag.
+The move is performed by conducting a search in a repository for all artifacts tagged with a defined tag.
 The move operation has three configuration properties, ``tag``, ```sourceRepository```, and ```destinationRepository```.

 The tag can be specified via ```-Dtag``` or the plugin configuration in the pom file.
 If a tag has not been